CambridgeNuclear/SCONE/docs/User Manual.rst

   - shape: (x y z) array of integers, stating the numbers of x, y and z elements of the lattice.
 For a 2D lattice, one of the entries has to be 0
   - pitch: (x y z) array with the x, y and z lattice pitches.
 In a 2D lattice, the value entered in the third dimension is not used. [cm]
   - padmat: material name or universe index (u<id>) that fills the possible extra space between the lattice and its bounding surface.
 Also the keyword ``void`` is allowed
-  - map: map that includes the univers ids of the elements of the lattice.
+  - map: map that includes the universe ids of the elements of the lattice.
 The order is: increasing x, increasing y and then increasing z
   - origin (*optional*, default = (0.0 0.0 0.0)): (x y z) array with the origin of the universe. [cm]
   - rotation (*optional*, default = (0.0 0.0 0.0)): (x y z) array with the rotation angles in degrees applied to the universe. [°]